p-ayam/Digital-Synthesis-Lab/README.md

 Apart from the ETL process, additional features like **Views** and **Functions** are defined for the database that allow for an overall statistical overview of the reactions, reagents and users.
 These calculations are performed in the database, making use of the entire dataset available from the beginning.
-The result of these calculations will be updated in the Excel file's **Overview** sheet as following:
+The result of these calculations are updated and shown in the Excel file's **Overview** sheet, each time that new data come to the database.
+Three pieces of information are exclusively derived from the Views:
-1. The Overview sheet shows an updated perspective of the number of reactions that use a certain chemical reagent or the number of people who use this reagent (View=`reagent_user`).
+1. The Overview sheet in the Excel file shows an updated total number of reactions that use a certain chemical reagent or the total number of people who use this reagent (View=`reagent_user`).
 This View is generated based on the following MySQL code:
 ```
 CREATE VIEW `reagent_use` AS
     SELECT